 16.X.1 General

 In multi-path relay, a MP Remote UE is connected to a single gNB via one direct path and one indirect path while the MP Remote UE is in RRC_CONNECTED state.
 For the indirect path, both L2 and L3 MP Relay architectures are supported.
 The L3 MP Relay architecture is transparent to the serving NG-RAN of the MP Relay UE, except for controlling sidelink resources.
-In the case of MP Remote UE using PC5 indirect path, mode 1 resource allocation is supported at least for intra-DU case, with the SR/BSR and grant sent on the direct path.
+In the case of MP Remote UE using PC5 indirect path, mode 1 resource allocation is supported only for intra-DU case, with the SR/BSR and grant sent on the direct path.

 In multi-path relay, the interface between MP Remote UE and MP Relay UE can be either PC5 orN3C.
 When the interface between MP Remote UE and MP Relay UE is N3C interface, the relationship of MP Remote UE and MP Relay UE is pre-configured or static, and it is up to implementation how to pre-configure or make it static.